 However, despite the majority of your route, accommodation, activities and food being taken care of whilst travelling (and included within the tour cost), an Africa overland safari tour is not without its own unique challenges and considerations.
 And so we thought we would share our own experiences, advice and recommendations on how best to plan, pack and prepare for your own Africa overland trip, as well as tips to guarantee you have the best time out there on the road.

 Picking a tour

 We took the the 20 day Victoria Falls and Serengeti Adventure, which is part of G Adventures' Jane Goodall Collection of wildlife focused tours.
 Our reasons for selecting this were primarily:

 1. We wanted a tour which gave us a decent number of days 'on location' to balance out the inevitable number of days travelling by bus from place to place.

 2. We wanted to have a balance between bucket list worthy safaris and wildlife experiences, as well as spending some time within local communities.

 3. A tour experience which was close to our usual travel style (i.e. not luxury).

 We're happy to say that our decision was the right one.
 With safaris in South Luwanga, the Seregengeti and Ngronogoro Crater included, as well as lots of other cool experiences, this tour helped us to fulfil our own African dream.

-If you're planning on an overland tour which offers a higher level of accommodation, service and facilities - like these National Geographic and Classic tours - then the majority of our advice will not apply (but you should still read our packing post and safari posts - both to be published soon - and our 14 essentials to bring to Africa)>
+If you're planning on an overland tour which offers a higher level of accommodation, service and facilities - like these National Geographic and Classic tours - then the majority of our advice will not apply (but you should still read our 10 tips for your first safari and pack our 14 essentials to bring to Africa).

 The most important thing when picking an Africa tour however is to do enough research to ensure you understand the travel style it offers, appreciate the day-to-day itinerary, make sure it's suited to your overall budget, and, most importantly, choose one which will be unforgettable!